Taking action now can help forested watersheds prepare for and adapt to a changing climate.

 Watch the video to see how forest management can improve forest and in-stream habitats to sustain water quality given extreme conditions.
 The Monongahela National Forest is decommissioning roads as part of a stream restoration effort to influence water infiltration, and water storage.

-- Brief on Climate change impacts to forests and water resources at the USDA Forest Service Climate Change Resource Center
+- Topic page describing Climate change impacts to forests and water resources at the USDA Forest Service Climate Change Resource Center

 - Infographic on watershed strategies to "Slow the Flow" of water produced by the Northeast Climate Adaptation Science Center (NE CASC) and the USGS